epi2me-labs/wf-teloseq/README.md

 ## Input

 `wf-teloseq` requires basecalled nanopore reads in FASTQ or BAM format as input.
-For best results, we recommend to use at least 1000 telomere reads per sample.
+For best results, we recommend to use at least 1000 telomere reads per sample for pathway 2 and 2000 for pathway 3.
-Unless per-chromosome analysis is disabled, a reference is also required.
-This can be a telomere-to-telomere assembly or a FASTA file containing telomere-subtelomeres only.
-Per default, a telomere reference constructed from HG002 (`data/HG002qpMP_reference.fasta.gz`) is used.
+Per default if a reference is not provided via the `--reference` or the `--sample_sheet` parameter, then a telomere reference constructed from HG002 (`data/HG002qpMP_reference.fasta.gz`) is used for pathway 2.

 We recommend basecalling with super accuracy (SUP) models.
 High accuracy (HAC) basecalling will also work but will result in slightly reduced number of telomere reads.
 See our [Know-How document](https://community.nanoporetech.com/knowledge/know-how/TELO-seq) for further information on this.

-The workflow will search both ends of each reference sequence for telomeric repeats (of `TAACCC`) and the first occurrence of the restriction enzyme motif provided by `--restriction_site` (per default `GATATC` for EcoRV).
+The pathway 2 workflow will search both ends of each reference sequence for telomeric repeats (of `TAACCC`) and the first occurrence of the restriction enzyme motif provided by `--restriction_site` (per default `GATATC` for EcoRV).
 It will then
 * extract the telomere until `--ref_add_margin` after the restriction site
 * attempt to reduce bias in the later alignment step leading to incorrect assignment of primary and secondary alignments caused by reference telomere length differences and thus alignment lengths used in mapping scores by
-    * trimming the telomere sequence to first repeat so to not introduce a variant
+    * trimming the telomere sequence to first repeat so to not introduce a variant and impact upon telomere length measurements
-    * extending the sequence with a "synthetic" telomere sequence of 4000 repeats of `TAACCC`
+    * extending the sequence with a "synthetic" telomere sequence of 4000 repeats of `TAACCC` to prevent incorrect read placement via secondary and primary mappings.

 The reads are then aligned against the reference + filtered (see below for details) before determining telomere length + counts.

 ## Output

 `wf-teloseq` outputs aligned telomere reads in BAM format and telomere length statistics in CSV format.
 It also produces a HTML report to summarise run results.
 Unless reference analysis is disabled, an overall telomere length estimate is given for each sample.
 Otherwise, the pipeline also reports the mean telomere lengths of reads assigned to individual chromosome arms.
-Only chromosome arms (or contigs) with at least 10x coverage will be reported.
+Only chromosome arms (or contigs) with at least the calculated 0.15% average chr coverage, will be reported.

 ## Different filters applied in the pipeline